entozoon/tic-80-experiments/README.md

 ## To Do

 * Console output for dev
-* Lua to JS converter for examples (see notes at end)

 ## New Programme

-Copy src/example.js and create a new file, then use similar commands to below:
+Copy `/src/example.js` and create a new file, then use similar commands to below:

 ## Dev